ljufa/rsplayer/docs/installation.md

 ```
 The installation script detects your Linux distribution (Debian/Ubuntu, Fedora/RHEL/CentOS, Arch/Manjaro) and installs the appropriate package type (.deb, .rpm, or .tgz tarball).

 ?> macOS does not use the Linux package install script.
-See the [macOS section](#macos-experimental) below for server and desktop download instructions.
+See the [macOS section](#macos-experimental) for server and desktop download instructions.

 * Manually download and install package
 The latest packages can be downloaded from [this page](https://github.com/ljufa/rsplayer/releases/latest).
 Available package types: